vishalbalaji/HR-Analytics/doc/paper.md

 Machine Learning has been used to solve similar problems in different domains for several years now.
 In areas where some kind of human intervention is necessary, a well trained machine learning algorithm has been proven to be an acceptable substitute, if not an ideal solution.
 Here, we will be using machine learning techniques to not only predict the promotion status of future employees, but to also determine which of the provided attributes from the employees’ data is most relevant to making this prediction.
 In this paper, we explore the application the two different machine learning algorithms, namely Random Forest[@Breiman2001] and XGBoost[@ChenG16] algorithms, to analyze a publicly available HR dataset and determine what factors help elevate an employee's chances of getting promoted.

-In this paper, we have classified the HRM data to predict whether an employee is a viable for a promotion.
-The data required for this purpose was collected by an anonymous organization and made available to the public through [Kaggle](https://www.kaggle.com).
+In this paper, we have performed exploratory analysis on HRM data and used machine learning to find the factors that more commonly lead to an employee being considered for a promotion during an appraisal.
+The data required for this purpose was collected by an anonymous organization and made available to the public.
 This dataset consists of various differentiating features for previous candidates who were shortlisted for a promotion and whether or not they were promoted.
 This dataset consists of 14 different attributes or columns, with 54,808 total observations or rows.
 A comprehensive summary of the dataset is as follows:

 * **employee_id(int)**: Unique id of the employee.
 * **department(string)**: The department to which the employee belongs to.
 Possible values are: *Analytics*, *Finance* , *HR* , *Legal* , *Operations*, *Procurement*, *R&D*, *Sales & Marketing*, *Technology*.